 Nonprofit organizations are providing critical community services.
-When selling to nonprofits, prioritize the needs and use cases of their work over sales.
+When selling to nonprofits, prioritize the needs and use cases of their work over making the sale.
+Explicitly address the positive and negative impacts to the organization staff and to their affected community.
 Help organizations avoid unnecessary or unsuccessful expenditures.

-- Sales processes should be mutually beneficial.
-The provider should discuss their approach and strengths and weaknesses openly so that the organization can make an informed decision (even if it costs the sale). - Providers should be clear about the breakdown of pricing and educate organizations about individual components.
+• Sales processes should be mutually beneficial.
+The provider should discuss their approach and strengths and weaknesses openly so that the organization can make an informed decision (even if it costs the sale).

+- Providers should be clear about the breakdown of pricing and educate organizations about individual components.
 There should be transparency in what is included as-is versus what is an add-on feature at additional costs.
-Providers should support nonprofits in removing unnecessary components (even if that decreases the sale size).

-- Providers and nonprofits should define and work through a list of use cases.
+Providers should support nonprofits in removing unnecessary components (even if that decreases the sale size). - Providers and nonprofits should define and work through a list of use cases.
 Providers should be transparent if their solution cannot meet some of these needs or only do so at additional cost. - Providers should be clear about which features are upcoming, partially available, or only available with additional customization.
+Be transparent and honest about your upcoming roadmap and timeline. - Providers of AI products should be clear about the error rates, hallucinations, known data biases, and other accuracy issues that exist in the product. - Providers should supply organizations with suggested repair and recovery processes for inaccurate Algenerated output.

-Be transparent and honest about your upcoming roadmap and timeline. - Transparency is required for financial kickback and incentive agreements.
-Nonprofits must understand the potential conflict of interest in selecting the recommended vendors or consultants. - Providers should be transparent about what kinds of nonprofits they will and will not sell or donate to (the type of nonprofit, budget, issue area, affiliation, constituency, etc.). - Providers should be transparent about their attitude, policies, and enforcement against the sale of its products and services to hate groups as identified in any given country. - Nonprofits selling technology created to support their services should frequently and intentionally confront the tension between the need for earned revenue and the need for as many nonprofits to benefit as possible. - Nonprofits should consider the relative merits of providing free open source solutions versus selling fully supported solutions to the nonprofit community.
+- Providers should recognize that a nonprofit's relationship with the product far outlasts the sales process.
+Providers should work with nonprofits to define what long-term maintenance and support of the product will require of the nonprofit. - Transparency is required for financial kickback, incentive agreements, and partnership structures.
+Nonprofits must understand the potential conflict of interest in selecting the recommended vendors or consultants. - Providers should be transparent about sources of training data for AI products.
+Providers should also be transparent about how customer data inputted into AI products is or is not stored, used, and shared by the provider. - Providers should be transparent about what kinds of nonprofits they will and will not sell or donate to (including the type of nonprofit, budget, issue area, affiliation, or constituency). - Providers should be transparent about their attitude, policies, and enforcement against the sale of their products and services to hate groups as identified in any given country.

+- Nonprofits selling technology created to support their services should frequently and intentionally confront the tension between the need for earned revenue and the need for as many nonprofits to benefit as possible. - Nonprofits should consider the relative merits of providing free open-source solutions versus selling fully supported solutions to the nonprofit community.